wmmihaa/Introduction-to-Node.js/manuals/hol6.md

 ## Exersice

 ### Create a node
-A **Node** is the application that will run on the device.
+In the microServiceBus hub, a **Node** referes to the application that will run on the device.
 The “node” is responsible for interacting with the sensors attached to the device and also understands how to communicate with your *Hub*.

 1. Navigate to the [Nodes]( https://www.microservicebus.com/Nodes) page using the menu on the upper left corner.
 2. Click the “Create new node” button, and give it a name, eg “laptop”